javadbayzavi/conformancer/README.md

-# internship
+# conformancer
- A simple package to manage all the external internship requests for an organization
+ A simple package to manage all the external /  internal conformances and inconformances being issued for an organization